 Data security and privacy

 It had to meet web accessibility requiring a certain amount of rework to ensue voice mechanisms and localisation.
 The app has been released in 10 languages.
-In addition to English and Welsh, the NHS felt the app should be usable to people who don’t necessarily speak the two languages, particularly in communities in the north of England.
+In addition to English and Welsh, the NHS felt the app should be usable for people who don’t necessarily speak the two languages, particularly in communities in the north of England.

 Looking to future developments, Zühlke is working with the Engineering Institute to improve the accuracy of the estimation of distance, and has even made suggestions to Google and Apple regarding the API, which have since emerged in upgrades to the two companies’ operating systems for devices.